houshmand-2005/V2IpLimit/Marzban/README.md

 ```

 <br>
-This program is activated every <b>2 minutes (you can change it)</b>, it sends information, and users who have used more than the specified number of IPs are deactivated, and after 2 minutes, all users are activated.
-And it is checked again if there is a need to deactivate the user in these 2 minutes, and if so, it will do so.
+This program is activated every <b>20s (you can change it)</b>, it sends information, and users who have used more than the specified number of IPs are deactivated, and after 20s, all users are activated.
+And it is checked again if there is a need to deactivate the user in these 20s, and if so, it will do so.
-And again after 2 minutes all users are activated and...
+And again after 20s all users are activated and...

 <b>As a result, users who use more than the specified IP cannot use their account unless they are equal to or less than the IP limit.</b>